-Draft results of a new E3 study for the California Energy Commission show that the state needs a transition strategy for its natural gas system as it aims for net-zero carbon emissions by 2045.
+A new E3 study for the California Energy Commission demonstrates why the state needs a transition strategy for its retail natural gas distribution system, as it aims to achieve its ambitious climate goals by midcentury.

 S&P Global Market Intelligence, “Calif. decarbonization may create thorny cost issues for gas systems” (paywall)